Andrew-Girgis/public_jobs_scraper/README.md

 ## Executive Summary

 This research project systematically collects and analyzes technical government job postings across Canada, the United Kingdom, and Australia to understand differences in position classifications, compensation structures, and qualification requirements.
-The automated data collection system currently covers six Canadian jurisdictions (federal and provincial), capturing approximately 975 technical positions across 44 job categories.
+The automated data collection system currently covers seven Canadian jurisdictions (federal and provincial), with 158 validated technical positions across 44 job categories.
 International expansion to the UK and Australian public sectors is planned for Q1 2026, enabling comprehensive cross-jurisdictional comparative analysis.

 ---